 BIRD 161.1 is issued to address two problems with the [Pin] keyword.
 First, the usage rules for [Pin] explicitly require that all the pins on a component be included.
 This conflicts with “Scope” and is also beyond the capacity of a parser to check using the IBIS file data alone.
 Second, there is no explicit rule under [Pin] that prohibits duplicate entries in the first column – the pin identifier itself.
 Yet the IBISCHK5 parser will flag duplicate entries as errors.
 As [Pin] is used to define unique instances of [Model]s, an explicit rule regarding duplicate pins is consistent with industry practice.

+BIRD 161.2 is issued to remove text address the changes in [Component] already approved in BIRD180 and BIRD184.2.
+Further, the text has been updated to address the additional explicit “Pad” and “Buffer” nodes defined in BIRD189.4.
+Some text was suggested by Bob Ross of Teraspeed Labs.

 Keyword: [Component]